 Getting on the overnight ferry from Brindisi to Vlore

 The whole ferry process will take longer than you think.
 It’s more like a 12-hour journey, not 8.
-We were supposed to start embarking between 9 and 10 pm, but we only started moving at 10.
+We were supposed to start embarking between 9 and 10 PM, but the line only started moving at 10.
 It was sloooow going.
-We were on board and asleep by 1 am.
+But we were on board and asleep by 1 AM.

-Bags have to go through security, and in our experience there was literally 1 scanner and 2 guys working, so maybe that’s what took so long.
+Bags have to go through security, and in our experience there was literally one scanner and two guys working, so maybe that’s what took so long.
 People brought some hilarious stuff on board, including a fridge, which was at least entertaining throughout our long wait.
 Right after the security scanners, you pass through immigration and get your departure stamp.
+The immigration part was easy!

 Then you can get on the boat!